ubilabs/geocomplete/README.md

 // Initialize the plugin.
 $("input").geocomplete({ map: ".map_canvas" });

-// Call the find method with the paramenter "NYC".
+// Call the find method with the parameter "NYC".
 $("input").geocomplete("find", "NYC");

 // Get the map and set a new zoom level.